aliexpressru/memcached/README.md

 size according to this parameter.
 Please note that the requests limit does not affect multi-key reads, or the number of keys per get request.
 ```

+Each multi key client method requires addition noop operation so you need to set `-R` parameter as `BatchSize + 1`.

 Otherwise you can encounter the limit:
 ```